Ann J. Land

-Ann J. Chambers Land (March 12, 1932 in Philadelphia, Pennsylvania – March 9, 2010 in Sea Isle City, New Jersey) was a member of the Philadelphia City Council and a member of the Democratic Party.
+Ann J. Chambers Land (March 12, 1932 – March 9, 2010) was a member of the Philadelphia City Council and a member of the Democratic Party.

 Early life

 Land was a native of North Philadelphia, where she attended John W. Hallahan Catholic Girls High School.
 After graduating from high school in 1950, she was an office worker, and later became a librarian at the Pennsylvania Senate.

 Political involvement

 She was an active campaigner for John F. Kennedy, and later became a member of the Philadelphia's Democratic Committee.
 In the late 1970s, she was elected leader of the 38th Ward.

 City council

 In 1980, she won a special election to the Philadelphia City Council, after incumbent George Schwartz resigned in the wake of the Abscam scandal.
 She was re-elected 1983, and in 1987, she won a second full-term by defeating challenger Michael Nutter.

 Defeat and later life

 In 1991, Nutter again challenged Land, and this time was successful.
 Nutter would go on to wage a successful campaign for Mayor in 2007.

 After her defeat, Land was a community-relations specialist with Philadelphia Gas Works.